Iris Romero, MD | pronouns: she/her

 Dean for Diversity & Inclusion

-Iris is an Associate Professor in the Department of Obstetrics & Gynecology and the Dean for Diversity and Inclusion for the Biological Sciences Division.
+Iris is a Professor in the Department of Obstetrics & Gynecology and the Dean for Diversity and Inclusion for the Biological Sciences Division.
 Dr. Romero came to the University of Chicago as a Family Planning Fellow in 2005 and joined the faculty in 2007.
 She is an active clinician and translational researcher, specializing in the prevention of ovarian cancer.
 Iris’s NIH funded research focuses on exploiting anti-tumor and cancer preventative effects of drugs that are FDA-approved for other indications.
 To approach this, her research group integrates in vitro analysis of the tumor microenvironment, mouse models of ovarian cancer and prospective clinical trials.
 In her role as Dean for Diversity and Inclusion, Iris and her team support the institution’s commitment to creating an inclusive environment that enables students, faculty and staff from all backgrounds to thrive.
 Dr. Romero brings to the role of Dean for Diversity and Inclusion a clear understanding of the challenges and rewards of academic medicine informed by her experiences as a first generation college student, a Chicana and a Lesbian.
 She lives with her wife and her two daughters in Woodlawn where they have found a strong “family of choice.”

 Contact Dr. Romero at: firstname.lastname@example.org

 Assistant Dean & Senior Director for Diversity & Inclusion